GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 ## Recommended Way To Set Up Tailwind CSS

 The approach we have used above can quickly see that the file become big.
 In production, this is not recommended.
-You do not want to have an unsually large file in your production deployment of a website.
+You do not want to have an unusually large file in your production deployment of a website.
 Tailwind CSS can be installed as a plugin for the [PostCSS](https://tailwindcss.com/docs/installation/using-postcss) CSS transformation tool used to optimize the CSS file to include only classes we'd want to use.
-These are the things we will do to install Tailwind CSS the recommended way:
+These are the things we will do to install Tailwind CSS in the recommended way:

 - [Install Node.js and `npm`](#install-nodejs-and-npm)
 - [Update Flask Project Structure](#update-flask-project-structure)